 This post contains affiliate links.
 If you were to make a purchase through one, I may receive a small commission at no additional cost to you.
 Learn more.

 It’s time to put the spotlight on the Monstera adansonii plant.
-Maybe you know it as the Swiss cheese vine, trailing split leaf or five holes plant.
+Maybe you know it as the Swiss cheese vine, trailing split

 The Monstera adansonii is a smaller relative of the insta-famous Monstera deliciosa and quite often mislabelled as Monstera obliqua, a much rarer family member.